microsoft/vscode-go/docs/Debugging-Go-code-using-VS-Code.md

 **_Solution_**: Ensure that the `program` attribute points to the folder that contains the test files you want to run.

+#### delve/launch hangs with no messages when using WSL
+Try running ```delve debug ./main``` at the WSL command line and see if you get a prompt

+**_Solution_**: Ensure you are running the WSL 2 Kernel, which (as of 4/15/2020) requires an early release of the Windows 10 OS.
+This is available to anyone via the Windows Insider program.
+See [WSL 2 Installation](https://docs.microsoft.com/en-us/windows/wsl/wsl2-install)

 #### could not launch process: could not fork/exec

 ##### OSX